Horizon Apartments

 The Horizon Apartments, also short The Horizon, is a residential high rise building in Darlinghurst, a suburb in the inner-city of Sydney, NSW, Australia.
 It is located on at 184 Forbes Street between Liverpool and William Streets.
 The controversial highrise was completed in 1998.
 Controversy stems from the height of the building and the shadowing effects on surrounding buildings.
-It has and has had many celebrity residents, such as Charlotte Dawson, Harry M. Miller, David Walsh, Jacki Weaver and Joh Bailey.
+It has and has had many celebrity residents, such as Charlotte Dawson, Harry M. Miller, David Walsh, Francesca Packer Jacki Weaver and Joh Bailey.